OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 [Watershed Basin Shapefile Input](#snodastools92staticdata92) (```watershedBasinBoundary.shp```) are represented.
 The red circle shows that all values under the Date_YYYYMMDD column are equivalent.
 Right-click on the image and click *Open image in new tab* to see a larger view.

-**TODO egiles 03/11/17 update the csv screen shot to an accurate version Oct 15, 2014**

 ![statsByBasin](file-structure-images/statsbydate.png)

 **The GeoJSON File and the Shapefile**

 The by date snowpack statistics are also exported in formats that can be spatially rendered.
 The GeoJSON and Shapefile exports obtain the geometry from the [Watershed Basin Shapefile Input](#snodastools92staticdata92) (```watershedBasinBoundary.shp```)